How to Shave Safely with Acne-Prone Skin: Causes of Razor Irritation and How to Prevent It

 - Don’t apply pressure

-- Avoid shaving directly over acne
+- Avoid shaving directly over active pimples whenever possible

 Small improvements in your routine can make a big difference.